 Also, the instructors speak the words and phrases that make it more natural for an aspirant to recall them.

-Pros: The best part of Mondly is that it keeps offering huge discounts on its Premium subscriptions.
+Pros: The best part of Mondly is that it offers huge discounts on its Premium subscriptions.
 Usually, access to premium costs you $480 per annum.

-You get access to special kids’ lessons as well upon subscribing to premium features.
+You get access to special kids’ lessons upon subscribing to premium features.

-Cons: Mondly is for new learners on the fence.
-Beyond the lower-intermediate level, it is not worthy.
+Cons: Mondly is for new learners who are unsure.
+It is not worthy beyond the lower-intermediate level.
 There aren’t enough grammar exercises.
 The audio lessons are fast, and there is no option to slow down.

 Languages Offered: With Mondly, you can study 33 languages.
-It has much famous Romance, Germanic, Scandinavian, West Asian, East Asia, Indian, and Finno-Ugric languages.
+It has many famous Romance, Germanic, Scandinavian, West Asian, East Asia, Indian, and Finno-Ugric languages.

 Pricing: The monthly price is $9.99.
 In comparison, the annual cost is $47.99 for one language.
 Currently, they are also offering a lifetime deal at $100.